Book 12

 A) Answer these questions:

-1. Why did the businessman go to his doctor?
+- Why did the businessman visit the doctor?

-4. What did the doctor say was the businessman's main trouble?
+- What question did the doctor ask about the businessman's free time?

-6. What did he say would happen if he did not follow his advice?
+- What did the doctor say would happen if the businessman did not learn to relax?

 B) Which words in the story mean the opposite of: